-- Enroll in ECON 799 and
+Part A: How to Enroll in ECON 799

-Students must do the following in order to enroll in ECON 799:
+All students must do the following in order to enroll in ECON 799:

 - Find a faculty member in the Department of Economics who is willing to supervise your internship.
 Professors from other departments cannot supervise internships unless they have a joint appointment with the Department of Economics.

-- Submit your proposal to the faculty supervisor for the internship and to the director of your master's studies program for his/her approval.
-Copy the M.A. program assistant on emails relating to this.
+- Submit your proposal and your internship offer letter to the faculty supervisor for the internship and to your Master’s Program Director (DGS) for his/her approval.

-Curricular Practical Training (CPT)
+Part B: How to Apply for Curricular Practical Training (CPT)